 8. Stars at Noon

-Stars at Noon won Grand Prix from the jury headed by Avec L’amour et acharnement star Vincent Lindon.
+Stars at Noon won the Grand Prix from the jury headed by Avec L’amour et acharnement star Vincent Lindon.

 7. Feast